 If a property bag contains a property named tags, the property value SHALL be an array of zero or more unique (§3.7.2), hierarchical (§3.5.4) strings.
 Two strings SHALL be considered the same if they consist of the same sequence of Unicode [UNICODE10] code points.

-If tags is absent, it SHALL default to an empty array.

 EXAMPLE: In this example, the SARIF producer tags a result with the string "shipBlocking".
 Note that anything a tag expresses can also be expressed with a named property bag entry, for example "shipBlocking": true.

 { # A result object (§3.24).